mozilla/addon-sdk/packages/api-utils/docs/loader.md

             'net/utils': Cu.import('resource:///modules/NetUtil.jsm', {})
           }
         });

-   In fact each loader instance comes with set of built-in pseudo modules, that are described in further details under "Built-in modules" section.
+   Each loader instance comes with a set of built-in pseudo modules that are described in detail in the [Built-in Modules](packages/api-utils/loader.html#Built-in_Modules)  section.

-2. This feature also may be employed to reuse already loaded module instances.
+2. To reuse module instances that are already loaded.
-   For example in SDK loader is loaded at bootstrap as a JSM module, but then it is exposed as pseudo-module to avoid overhead of subsequent loads:
+   For example in the SDK, the loader is loaded at bootstrap as a JSM module but is then exposed as a pseudo-module to avoid the overhead of subsequent
+   loads:

         let loaderModule = Cu.import('resource://gre/modules/toolkit/loader.js');
         let loader = loaderModule.Loader({